mlhartme/stool/documentation.md

 ### Stage

-A *stage* is a running web application, for example a Tomcat servlet container (http://tomcat.apache.org) with a Java web application
+A *stage* is a Kubernetes workload, typically running a web application like a Tomcat servlet container (http://tomcat.apache.org) with a Java web application (https://en.wikipedia.org/wiki/Java_Servlet).
+This application is packaged into a Docker image and installed as a
-(https://en.wikipedia.org/wiki/Java_Servlet).
-This application is packaged into a Docker image and installed as a Helm chart in the current context.
+Helm chart in the current context.
 Stage configuration is the set of Helm values use for this release.

 Technically, a stage is a Helm release -- `sc create` installs a Helm chart, `sc delete` uninstalls it.
 It's also safe to `helm uninstall` instead of `sc delete`.